 The 3 Types of DNA Testing!

-There are many different DNA testing companies out there and each of them are different in their own unique way.
+There are many different DNA testing companies out there and each of them is different in its unique way.

 These 3 DNA tests include: